Derek Bausek, J.D, MSW

 Mary has successfully built programs and services for families and children.
 She collaborates and partners with professionals who work in the private sector, as well as partners who work within the system and public sector.
 Mary has participated in numerous organizations and committees.
 She recently served as Co-Chair of the statewide Family Court Services Subcommittee from 2019-2021.
 This subcommittee leads the seven Judicial District Family Courts with innovative and collaborative strategies and ideas.
 Since 2016, Mary currently serves on the Domestic Assault and Battery Evaluator Advisory Board.
 This Board oversees and qualifies domestic violence evaluators.
 Mary has also served on other committees and working groups, including the Domestic Violence Evaluation ICR 33.3 Working Group, from 2014 to current, and was past president and secretary of the Canyon County Domestic Violence Task Force, 2013-2015.
 Mary has initiated and co-created several programs related to domestic violence and family courts, including Domestic Violence Impact Panels, Strengthening Relationships (10-Week DV offender education), Co-Parent Mediation Workshops, Bridging Two Homes Co-Parent Coaching, and Focus on Children Co-Parent Education, to name a few.

 Mary is a Montana native and attended University of Montana-Western before moving to Boise, Idaho.
-She graduated from Boise State University, earning Associate Degree in Criminal Justice in 2009, Bachelor degree in Psychology in 2009, and Graduate degree in Social Work in 2011.
-Mary enjoys spending her free time with her family and their 3 dogs, Pippi Longstocking, Sunny McBunny, and Anna Ruth Bader Ginsburg Belle.
+She graduated from Boise State University, earning associate degree in criminal justice in 2009, bachelor's degree in psychology in 2009, and Graduate degree in Social Work in 2011.
+Mary enjoys spending her free time with her family and their 5 dogs, Sunny McBunny, Anna Ruth Bader Ruby, Penelope LePew, Ruby, and LucyLoo.